bandicoot-imaging-sciences/bivot/README.md

       materialSet = 'https://publish.bandicootimaging.com.au/b1ec2d90/biv_gallery/material-set.json'
     />

 Bivot is provided as a React component.
-Bivot is also Javascript embeddable.
+Bivot is also JavaScript embeddable.

 Shimmer View content for Bivot can be created easily using the [Bandicoot web app](https://app.bandicootimaging.com.au).